MikeyRuess/baeglab/_pages/home.md

 permalink: /
 ---
 Research interests:
--Redox biology in stem cell self-renewal and ageing using the fruit fly Drosophila -JAK/STAT signalling in cancer and development -Nanotoxicity using Drosophila as a platform
+-Redox biology in stem cell self-renewal and ageing using the fruit fly Drosophila</p>
+-JAK/STAT signalling in cancer and development</p>
+-Nanotoxicity using Drosophila as a platform

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >